 RespOrg assigns 800-123-2234 to TN Customer.
 RespOrg informs CTND about this assignment.

 TN Customer calls 555-321-4321 from 800-123-2234.
-OSP E receives a SIP INVITE to this effect and queries the CTND to confirm that TN Customer is permitted to use 800-1234-2234.
+OSP E receives a SIP INVITE with this information and queries the CTND to confirm that TN Customer is permitted to use 800-123-2234.

 Number Portability consideration

-In addition to the Use Cases above, it is also worth considering what needs to happen when an Enterprise asks to port an assigned TN to another TNSP.
-Let’s assume that an Enterprise asks to port a number from TNSP A to TNSP B.
+In addition to the use cases above, it is also worth considering what needs to happen when an Enterprise asks to port an assigned TN to another TNSP.
+Let’s assume that an Enterprise asks to port a TN from TNSP A to TNSP B.

-TNSP A, as the source carrier from which a TN has been ported, must update the CTND to specify that the Enterprise is now not assigned this particular TN, but may still have a remaining range of numbers assigned by TNSP A.
+TNSP A, as the source carrier from which a TN has been ported, updates the CTND to specify that the Enterprise is now not assigned this particular TN, but may still have a remaining range of numbers assigned by TNSP A.

-TNSP B, as the destination carrier to which the TN has been ported, updates the CTND to specify that this TN continues to be assigned to the Enterprise and is now owned by TNSP B.
+TNSP B, as the destination carrier to which the TN has been ported, updates the CTND to specify that this TN continues to be assigned to the Enterprise and is now assigned to TNSP B.

-All other information about this TN, i.e. assignments by the Enterprise to other entities, remain unaffected in the CTND.
+All other information about this TN, i.e., assignments by the Enterprise to other entities, remains unaffected in the CTND.

 A Annex Title